A Memorial Tribute for Brian James Bartsch

 Brian's body is buried at Pioneer Memorial Cemetery, 4704 County Road P37, Blair, Nebraska 68008.

-I believe that city is New Jerusalem, now located inside heaven, but later, after the creation of the New Universe and New Earth, to be descending to New Earth (Rev. 21:1-2, 10-11).
+I believe this city is New Jerusalem, now located inside heaven, but later, after the creation of the New Universe and New Earth, to be descending to New Earth (Rev. 21:1-2, 10-11).
 I believe New Jerusalem, presently inside heaven, is the glorious city in which Brian now resides, along with Abraham, Isaac, Jacob, and a host of other believers from the Old Testament era and the New Testament era.
-But more about that later, and in another place.
+I believe Brian is having the time of his life talking to Jesus and meeting the OT and NT saints and prophets.
+And I have asked Jesus to introduce him to a number of my relatives who are believers in Jesus and have preceded him into that glorious city!

 Predeceased and Survivors

-Brian was preceded in death by his father-in-law, Theodore (Ted) Schafer.
+Brian was preceded in death by his father-in-law, Theodore (Ted) Shafer.

 He is survived by his wife, Christa Bartsch; children, Matthew (Kendal) Bartsch, Jonathon Bartsch, Katie (Jonathan) Krutz, Sarah (Brandon) Shippy, and Emily Bartsch; grandchildren, Melody and Wally; parents, James and Esther Bartsch; siblings, Dave (Jen) Bartsch, Jeff (Chantel) Bartsch, and Erica (Cornel) Tuns; and a host of family and friends.